pylint-dev/pylint/doc/index.rst

 .. _`static code analyser`: https://en.wikipedia.org/wiki/Static_code_analysis
 .. _`code smells`: https://martinfowler.com/bliki/CodeSmell.html

-Pylint can infer actual values from your code using it's internal code representation (astroid).
+Pylint can infer actual values from your code using its internal code representation (astroid).
 If your code is ``import logging as argparse``, Pylint will know that ``argparse.error(...)`` is in fact a logging call and not an argparse call.